kisancodes/AWS-Ceritified-Developer-Associate/README.md

 # For Contribution to the Project

 The idea of this project is to collect quality resources for AWS Certified Developer Associate (DVA-CO1) Exam and make exam more fun.
 Any high quality contribution is appriciated.
-All the resources are free to use and distribute.
+All the resources are free to use and distribute under MIT License.